PM-KVQ: Progressive Mixed-precision KV Cache Quantization for Long-CoT LLMs: Conclusion

 \section{Conclusion}

-In this paper, we introduce Progressive Mixed-precision KV Cache Quantization (\methodabbr{}), a post-training KV Cache quantization technique designed for long-CoT LLMs.
+In this paper, we introduce Progressive Mixed-precision KV Cache Quantization (\methodabbr{}), a post-training KV Cache quantization method designed for long-CoT LLMs.
 To reduce the large cumulative error caused by uniform bit-width quantization, we design progressive quantization and block-wise memory allocation techniques.
-To increase the calibration length without additional overhead, we propose a new calibration strategy with positional interpolation.
+To increase the effective calibration length without incurring additional overhead, we propose a new calibration strategy with positional interpolation.
 Extensive experiments and ablation studies demonstrate the effectiveness of the proposed \methodabbr{} and each proposed technique.
-Overall, the proposed \methodabbr{} can significantly outperform SOTA baselines by up to 8\% on reasoning-related mathematics and coding benchmarks.
+Overall, the proposed \methodabbr{} significantly outperforms SOTA baselines by up to 8\% on reasoning-related mathematics and coding benchmarks and achieves 2.73–5.18× throughput compared to the original 16-bit LLMs.